ptupitsyn/ptupitsyn.github.io/_posts/2020-10-26-Whats-New-In-Ignite-Net-2.9.md

 * TODO: Near caches on client nodes
 * TODO: Scan queries
 * TODO: Colocated computations (incl Scan Queries)

+Platform Cache can be used on client and server nodes, see [documentation](https://ignite.apache.org/docs/latest/net-specific/net-platform-cache) for more details.

 # Call .NET Services From Java: Full Circle of Services